How to choose the best site and site-engine hosting

 • Dedicated server

-No matter which flavor of hosting you choose, the best hosting companies provide the redundant power supplies and beefy network connections that guarantee that the server running all these important services will be available at least 99.9% of the time.
+No matter which kind of hosting you go for, the best hosting companies provide unlimited power supplies and strong network connections that guarantee that the server is almost always running all these important services — at least 99% of the time.

 Shared Hosting

-Just like in apartments, you are limited as to the amount of space and features you can have.
-These features are defined by the shared hosting plan you sign up for.
-Some suppliers offer more than others.
-There are many different prices and feature sets, so compare them carefully.
+Just like with an apartment, tenants are limited as to the amount of space and features they have.
+This depends on the plan you sign up for, with some suppliers offering more than others.

-When you are sharing a machine with so many other users, you are at the mercy of their conduct.
-When more than two or three of them start pounding the server, your site’s performance will drag by no fault of your own.
+One thing to remember is that when you are sharing a machine with other users, you are at the mercy of their conduct.
+This means that if two or three users are overusing their resources, the performance of your site could potentially be affected.

 Virtual Private Server

-Compared to a shared server, your neighbors are farther away on a VPS while they use the same hardware as you.
-What they do can’t affect you so much.
+Compared to shared hosting, your neighbors are further away and you are less affected by them, though they still use the same hardware as you.
 You are guaranteed a processing capacity and a working memory allocation that can’t get squeezed when there is a surge in unrelated traffic.

-You have more freedom to set your VPS up as you would like.
+VPS gives you more freedom to set things up as you like.
 The flip side to this freedom is increased responsibility.
-You will have the power to break things.
-And you will have to sort out the resulting mess by yourself if you did not budget for advanced technical support.
+There is more potential for damaging things, and you will need to fix any difficulties yourself, if you didn’t budget for advanced technical support.

 Dedicated Server

-If complete control over the hardware and the operating system is what you are looking for, then a dedicated server is what you need.
-A dedicated server plan is basically a lease on a whole computer, while using the hosting provider’s network.
+If you need complete control over your hardware and the operating system then a dedicated server is your best option.
+A dedicated hosting plan gives you a whole server to yourself while using the hosting provider’s network.

-This is the best option if you are offering computationally intense services to large numbers of users.
+This is suitable if you are offering comprehensive services to a high number of users.
 It allows you to freely choose your operating system and configure the optimizations it runs.
 Having full control over the hardware allows you to maximize performance.
-That's why it's a perfect fit for advanced hosting needs like gaming, video streaming, database servers and more.
+That's why it's best for advanced hosting needs like gaming, video streaming, and database servers.

 Choosing your hosting plan based on your site’s potential needs

-After you’ve bought your domain, you probably have some idea of what you would like to put on there.
-You might be interested in it mainly as a place to win over prospective clients and communicate with the existing customers of your small business.
-This could mean setting up one of the following:
+When you’ve bought your domain, you probably have some idea of what you would like to use it for.
+You might be interested in it mainly as a place to win over new clients and communicate with the existing customers of your small business.
+This could mean setting up the following:

 • A simple landing page